 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

-Google Maps is an excellent way to organize all the places you want to explore in one itinerary.
+The Google Maps trip planner is an excellent way to organize all the places you want to explore in one itinerary.
 You may have received an overabundance of recommendations from friends or reading blogs and this nifty application allows you to save them all in one spot.
-During your trip you can always whip our your Google Map and see what is nearby.
+During your trip you can always whip our your Google Maps and see what is nearby.

 1| Set Up A Google Maps Account